doms230/sickcall-advisor/README.md

 #  Sickcall Advisor

 ### Health answers from U.S. Registered Nurses [Nurse advisor version]
+Sickcall advisor is the app that the nurses used to answer questions assigned to them.

+To reply, the nurses are required to watch the video, choose between a low, medium, or high serious level, and include some helpful information based on their symptoms.

+The nurses weren't aloud to diagnose, but simply provide their profressional opinion.
+The Sickcallers also understood this before asking their question.

 Features
 ======
 * View and reply to Sickcalls
+* Onboard new nurse advisors
+* create and update bank payouts

 Demo:
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=DuHmLggVOpY